 Serendipity: Finding something good without looking for it.”

-During my two weeks in Belgium I dedicated spending 4 days in Ghent, 3 days in Bruges and 7 days in Brussels (yes, a whole week!
-Subscribe to my mailing list to be notified when my itinerary goes live).
+During my two weeks in Belgium I dedicated spending 4 days in Ghent, 3 days in Bruges and 7 days in Brussels (yes, a whole week!).
 In all honestly I hadn’t heard of the picturesque little town of Damme until a Bruges local exclaimed “Ah, you have time for Bruges to Damme by bike!” when I mentioned we were staying in Bruges for 3 days.
 Always up for a new adventure, my travel buddy and I decided to check it out.

-Why is Damme a perfect day trip from Bruges?
+Why Damme is perfect day trip from Bruges

 Anyway, Damme is a lovely, laid back town without the crowds making her a perfect side trip from Bruges and there are many great restaurants to treat yourself to lunch or areas to enjoy a picnic by the canal and meadows.
 If you’re a book lover, you’ll be pleased to know there are loads of little bookstores to dig into!